 We all have those bras in our drawer that are on their last leg; four years old, worn almost every day, falling apart at the seams.
 Yet we still won't throw it away.
 I can tell you from experience, those bras are not doing their job anymore!
 Your bra is an investment, not only as part of your wardrobe, but towards your overall health as well.
 Once your bra becomes old and worn, it no longer supports your breasts properly.
 While we all have those old faithfuls we have trouble parting with, it's good to know how often you should be replacing your bras.

-The general rule of thumb is to go bra shopping every 6 to 9 months.
+The general rule of thumb is to go bra shopping every 6 to 9 months if you only wear one or two bras.
 We all think our bras last for years, but the truth is they don't.
 When you are wearing your bra regularly throughout the week, its doing its best to keep you properly supported, lifted, and comfortable.
 But with each wear, it loses some strength and elastic retention.
 That being said, women with larger cup sizes are going to have to replace their bras more often.
 It may seem unfair, but gravity is gravity, and the more weight your bra has to support, the harder it has to work.
 The quality of craftsmanship will affect the life of your bra as well.
 Obviously a $20 bargain bra will not have the structure, quality fabric, hardware etc. and will not last as long as a higher end bra.
-This doesn't mean all expensive bras are good bras either; it's all about the contruction and materials used.
+This doesn't mean all expensive bras are good bras either; it's all about the construction and materials used.
 Your daily activity will also help determine how long your bra will last.
 If you sit at a desk, your bra is going to last longer than if you are running around all day or doing manual labour.
 How often you wear your bra is a big factor in their lifespan.
 That dainty lace bra you only wear once every few months on special occasions or in the bedroom is going to last so much longer than the T Shirt bra you wear everyday.
 If you don't give your bras a break, the elastic doesn't have a chance to contract back to normal and will remain stretched out.
 Finally, how often and how you wash your bra affects its life.
 The more often you properly wash your bra, the longer it will last.
 Your sweat, body oils and skin will wear down your bra much faster than caring for it properly.
 So you want to hand wash with a lingerie detergent and lay flat or hang to dry after every other wear.
 If you work hard during the day, then I would suggest after every wear.
 If you can't bring yourself to find the time to hand wash your bras, which I strongly suggest, then use a lingerie bag so your bras won't catch on other items and stretch.
 You also want to make sure your wash is on cold water and set to gentle cycle.
 But I seriously have doubts as to how gentle the washer can be on your bras, so I strongly suggest hand washing them.
 And you never, ever want to put your bra in the dryer.
 If you do, you might as well throw it out.

 It is recommended to have at least 6 bras in your regular rotation.
 This will help your bras last longer, and give you a break from washing them everyday.
 As far as what styles you should have, here are some helpful tips: